 First, the drug in its dosage form is taken by the patient either by an oral, intravenous, subcutaneous, transdermal, etc, route of administration.
 Next, the drug is released from the dosage form in a predictable and characterizable manner.
 Then, some fraction of the drug is absorbed from the site of administration into either the surrounding tissue, into the body (as with oral dosage forms), or both.
 Finally, the drug reaches the site of action.
 A pharmacologic response results when the drug concentration at the site of action reaches or exceeds the minimum effective concentration (MEC).
 The suggested dosing regimen, including starting dose, maintenance dose, dosage form, and dosing interval, is determined in clinical trials to provide the drug concentrations that are therapeutically effective in most patients.
 This sequence of events is profoundly affected—in fact, sometimes orchestrated—by the design of the dosage form and the physicochemical properties of the drug.

 Historically, pharmaceutical scientists have evaluated the relative drug availability to the body in vivo after giving a drug product by different routes to an animal or human, and then comparing specific pharmacologic, clinical, or possible toxic responses.
-For example, a drug such as isoproterenol causes an increase in heart rate when given intravenously but has no observable effect on the heart when given orally at the same dose ...
+For example, a drug such as isoproterenol causes an increase in heart rate when given intravenously but has no observable effect on the heart when given orally at the same dose level. ...